gut-puncture/Semantic-Gravity-RP/specification.md

 * Set `reasoning.effort="none"`, `reasoning.summary="auto"`, `text.verbosity="low"`, `store=true`.
 * Ensure the word "json" appears in the system or user prompt and include a JSON example.
 * If output text is empty, retry with a stricter JSON-only instruction and keep json_object formatting.
+* Do not auto-poll batch status; only fetch status/output when manually requested.

 ### 4.3 Rate limiting